tgraves719/tgraves719.github.io/posts/why-jazz.md

 ---
 layout: post.njk
-title: "Why Jazz?
+title: "Essay: Why Jazz?
 A History of Innovation"
+project: "portraits-of-change"
+contentType: "essay"
 date: 2019-03-15
 image: "images/pic04.jpg"
 tags:
+  - Portraits of Change
-  - Music
+  - Essay
-  - History
+  - Jazz History
   - Philosophy
+  - Innovation
 ---
 You may be wondering what all the fuss is about.
 Is it "elevator music"?
 Is it for pretentious cocktail parties?
 After learning its history, you decide.